-Now let us turn to the last great statement made in the introduction: "Hallowed be Your name."
+Let us turn to the last great statement made in the introduction of the prayer: "Hallowed be Your name."
 More correctly translated, it should read, "Let Your name be made holy."
 The name of God stands for all that God is.
-When the Lord was leading the children of Israel out of Egypt through the wilderness, He sent His angel and told them, "I want you to obey Moses; do what he tells you because My name is in him" (see Exodus 23:21).
+When the Lord was leading the children of Israel out of Egypt through the wilderness, He sent His Angel and told them, "I want you to obey Him; do what He tells you because My name is in Him" (see Exodus 23:21).
+Who is this Angel?
+Undoubtedly, it's "the Angel of the LORD."
+(Other Scriptures shed light on the answer; see also Joshua 5:13-15 and 1 Corinthians 10:4, 9-10.)
+It is the Lord Jesus whom they were to obey.
+He is definitely the one in view here.
 That means all that God is-all that God stands for-is in His name.